HailanXyouknow/C404Lab7/answers.md

     If a site interprets things like <script> as html tags instead of text, then it is vulnerable to XSS attacks.

 Question 6: What does CORS stand for?
-What situation in web application development will you need to implement CORS?
+What situation in web application development will you need to implement CORS protection?

 Hint: What does the CO part of CORS mean?

     CORS = Cross-Origin Resource Sharing
-    It allows another domain access to some of the resources in our domain
+    It allows domain to access resources from other origins.
+    We will need to implement CORS protection if we need to load resources hosted by other domains (other than our server).